-Since inception, we have financed our operations primarily through sales of equity securities, debt financing, from sales of our products, and contract payments under our collaboration agreements.
+We finance our operations primarily through sales of our products, and contract payments under our collaboration agreements, as well as through equity securities and debt financing.

 Under our existing collaboration agreements that we entered in the ordinary course of business, we received or may be entitled to receive upfront cash payments, payments contingent upon specified events achieved by such partners and royalties on any net sales of products sold by such partners under the agreements.
-As of June 30, 2024, total future contingent payments to us under our existing agreements could exceed \$1.3 billion if all potential product candidates achieved all of the payment triggering events under all of our current agreements.
+As of March 31, 2025, total future contingent payments to us under our existing agreements with our collaboration partners was approximately \$1.5 billion, if all potential product candidates achieved all of the payment triggering events under all of our current agreements.
 This estimated future contingent amount does not include any estimated royalties that could be due to us if the partners successfully commercialize any of the licensed products.
 Future events that may trigger payments to us under the agreements are based solely on our partners' future efforts and achievements of specified development, regulatory and/or commercial events.
 See further discussion in "Note 4 - Sponsored Research, License Agreements and Government Contracts" to our "Notes to Condensed Financial Statements" contained in Part I, Item 1 of this Quarterly Report on Form 10-Q.

 We have an Open Market Sale Agreement with Jefferies LLC (Jefferies), as a sole agent, entered on August 4, 2020, and amended and restated on August 2, 2024.
 Pursuant to such Open Market Sale Agreement, we may sell from time to time, through Jefferies, shares of our common stock in sales deemed to be "at-the-market offerings" as defined in Rule 415 under the Securities Act, subject to conditions specified in the Open Market Sale Agreement, including maintaining an effective registration statement covering the sale of shares under the Open Market Sale Agreement.
-We have a shelf registration statement (the Prior Registration Statement) filed with the SEC that includes a base prospectus registering the offering, issuance, and sale by us of up to \$250.0 million in the aggregate of the securities identified from time to time in one or more offerings, which include the \$100.0 million of shares of our common stock that may be offered, issued and sold under the Open Market Sale Agreement.
-As of June 30, 2024, we have not sold any shares of common stock under such Open Market Sale Agreement.
-The Prior Registration Statement was set to expire on August 3, 2024.
-On August 2, 2024, we filed a new shelf registration statement (the New Registration Statement) with the SEC to replace the Prior Registration Statement.
-The New Registration Statement includes a base prospectus to register the offering, issuance and sale by us of up to \$250.0 million in the aggregate of securities identified from time to time in one or more offerings, including up to \$100.0 million of shares of our common stock that may be offered, issued and sold under the Open Market Sale Agreement.
-Under Rule 415(a)(5) under the Securities Act, we may offer and sell any unsold securities under the Prior Registration Statement until the SEC declares the New Registration Statement effective.
-Once the New Registration Statement is declared effective, all offerings under the Prior Registration Statement will be terminated.
+We have an active Registration Statement filed with the SEC, which registered, among other securities, a base prospectus which covers the offering, issuance, and sale by us of up to \$250.0 million in the aggregate of the securities identified from time to time in one or more offerings, which include the \$100.0 million of shares of our common stock that may be offered, issued and sold under the Open Market Sale Agreement.
+As of March 31, 2025, we have not sold any shares of common stock under such Open Market Sale Agreement.

-We have a Credit Agreement with MidCap that provides for \$60.0 million term loan credit facility, which was fully funded as of June 30, 2024.
+We have a Credit Agreement with MidCap that provides for \$60.0 million term loan credit facility, which was fully funded as of March 31, 2025.